Cloud Storage Reducing Latency¶

 The new Virtual Host will act as a reverse proxy caching only the manifest and index files, the default Virtual Host can choose to then use the cached files instead.

 Below is an example default Virtual Host and the new Virtual Host available on port 8081.
-Please note this example is for CentOS.
+Please note this example is for Rocky Linux.

 As the HTTP storage returns a status code of 206 for the requested S3 content we remove the range header from the manifest and index files only, allowing them to enter the local Apache cache.